CGEO97/WeatherScraping/README.md

 This project is our groups first attempt at extracting data from a public website.
 The skills acquired in this process will certainly be very helpful for future projects, be it at the university or at a professional level.

--Pre-requisites
+Pre-requisites

 The project works with Python3
 In order to run the program, the following libraries need to be installed:
 BeeautifulSoup, requests

--Instructions
+Instructions

 1. Start Code
 2. Enter the location of your choosing
 3. Read the comments in the code for a more detailed description of the code
 4. Receive detailed weather forecast for the chosen location of the following 6 days

---Translation of keywords/sentences **
+Translation of keywords/sentences

 -Input-